First order corrections to black hole thermodynamics: a simple approach enhanced

-Then, the crucial question is: can we obtain the value of $\Lambda_e-\Lambda$ without explicitly solving the perturbed metric?
-Remarkably, the answer is affirmative.
-The equations of motion for the dynamical fields can be derived by varying the action.
-We are only interested in the pure AdS solution in order to read off $\Lambda_e$, so we can temporarily neglect the possible matter sectors in the action.
-Consider the higher derivative terms given by $\mathcal{L}_{\text{hd}}=\sum_k \mathcal{L}_k$, where $k$ counts the number of derivatives acting on the metric.
-The trace of the gravitational field equation has the form \cite{Xiao:2022auy}
+Then, the crucial question is: can we obtain the value of $(\Lambda_e-\Lambda)$ without explicitly solving the perturbed black hole metric?
+Amazingly, the answer is yes.
+The equations of motion for dynamical fields can be derived by varying the action.
+Since we are only interested in the pure AdS solution in order to read off $\Lambda_e$, the possible matter sectors in the action can be temporarily neglected.
+Consider generic higher derivative terms given by $\mathcal{L}_{\text{hd}}=\sum_k \mathcal{L}_k$, where $k$ counts the number of derivatives acting on the metric.
+The trace of the gravitational field equation has the form \cite{Xiao:2022auy,Oliva:2010zd}